What to Do When Someone Dies in Nevada

 Small Estate Threshold

 Estates valued under $25,000 may qualify for simplified probate or a small estate affidavit.
 Estates under $25,000 may use affidavit to transfer personal property after 40 days.
+Read our full probate guide for step-by-step instructions on navigating the process.

 Probate Court